 - 1) For the purposes hereof, a Valid Travel Authorization is a Travel Authorization (TA) that meets all the following requirements: - a) Approval.
-The TA shall be approved as follows: - i) When the traveler is the President, Speaker, Chief Justice or Public Auditor, the traveler may approve his own TA. - ii) When the traveler is a department or office head in the Executive Branch, the President or designee must approve the TA. - iii) For all other FSM Government travelers, the highest management official in the FSM Government Agency requesting the travel must approve the TA. - iv) For all other travelers who are not officials or employees of the FSM Government, the appropriate Allottee. - b) Administrative Officers must ensure the validity of the TA by ensuring that the travel is: - i) allowable under any grant agreement, funding agreement or contract; and - ii) not already covered by a management contract i.e. separately invoiced. - c) Availability of Funds.
+The TA shall be approved as follows: - i) When the traveler is the President, Speaker, Chief Justice or Public Auditor, the traveler may approve his own TA. - ii) When the traveler is a department or office head in the Executive Branch, the President or designee must approve the TA.

+- iii) For all other FSM Government travelers, the highest management official in the FSM Government Agency requesting the travel must approve the TA. - iv) For all other travelers who are not officials or employees of the FSM Government, the appropriate Allottee. - b) Administrative Officers must ensure the validity of the TA by ensuring that the travel is: - i) allowable under any grant agreement, funding agreement or contract; and - ii) not already covered by a management contract i.e. separately invoiced. - c) Availability of Funds.
 The TA shall be certified as to the availability of funds by the Certification Officer, or the appropriate State Finance Officer or his designee. - d) Adequate supporting documentation.
-The TA must be accompanied by the following documentation: - i) preliminary itinerary issued by the authorized government travel agent or where it is both practical and less expensive for a traveler to purchase air ticket via online services than by employing local travel agent, such direct online purchase may be allowed provided that it is approved by the head of relevant department2; - ii) where appropriate, letter of invitation by the host organization specifying the purpose, dates, name of the traveler; and - iii) documentation showing details of accommodation, meal and per diem arrangements i.e. whether or not these are to be at the cost of the traveler or taken care of by the host organization. - e) Once a TA number has been assigned and certified in Treasury, the Administrative Officer will transmit the TA number to the travel agent so as to finalize and 'confirm' the flight arrangements. - f) In cases where the traveler has paid for airfare using a personal credit card, this is allowable if a TA is in place and the TA advises that the airfare will be via reimbursement to the traveler and NOT via payment to the travel agent. - g) In cases where all costs are covered by the host organization, the traveler can prepare a 'Zero TA'.
+The TA must be accompanied by the following documentation: - preliminary itinerary issued by the authorized government travel agent or where it is both practical and less expensive for a traveler to purchase air ticket via online services than by employing local travel agent, such direct online purchase may be allowed provided that it is approved by the Allottee; - ii) where appropriate, letter of invitation by the host organization specifying the purpose, dates, name of the traveler; and - iii) documentation showing details of accommodation, meal and per diem arrangements i.e. whether or not these are to be at the cost of the traveler or taken care of by the host organization. - e) In cases where the traveler has paid for airfare using a personal credit card, this is allowable if a TA is in place and the TA advises that the airfare will be via reimbursement to the traveler and NOT via payment to the travel agent. - f) In cases where all costs are covered by the host organization, the traveler can prepare a 'Zero TA'.
 A Zero TA will record the travel as 'official' travel and also cover off any unforeseen emergency travel costs that may occur.
 All claims against a 'Zero TA' will require approval from the Allottee.
-A 'zero TA' will go through the normal approval process and entry into Fundware as a normal TA. - h) Notwithstanding subpart 5.6.2(g) above, in cases where the traveler is traveling outside the Micronesian region, an Optional Fixed Allowance (subpart 5.6.5(g)) is still claimable by the traveler in cases where the host organization covers all other costs.
+A 'zero TA' will go through the normal approval process and entry into accounting system as a normal TA. - g) Notwithstanding subpart 5.6.2(f) above, in cases where the traveler is traveling outside the Micronesian region, an Optional Fixed Allowance (subpart 5.6.5(4)(g)) is allowed and may be granted by the Allottee.